sequekento108/KodPetFlipper/README.md

 *Required component for develop in C.

 1. gcc -o test kodpet.c
-2. Start new game deleted the file: /memorycard/data.txt and /memorycard/temp.txt
+2. Start new game deleted the file: /memorycard/data.txt.
+(Not delete the file tmp.txt).
 2. ./test